White-Whale-Defi-Platform/migaloo-chain/.github/ISSUE_TEMPLATE/3_feature_request.md

      Please tell us the challenge you are running into that led to you wanting a new feature.

-     Did you find a market gap that Migaloo can close?
+     Is there a feature you want to implement that requires a specific cosmos module to be implemented on Migaloo Chain?

      Is your feature request related to a problem?
 Please give a clear and concise description of what the problem is.